 UX testing is important as it helps you understand how users are interacting with your website.
-On the basis of the results, you can always make the necessary changes.
-It is also important for you to be sure that the website or the app you use can help you navigate tasks with ease.
+Based on the results, you can always make the necessary changes.
+It is also important for you to ensure that the website or the app you use can help you navigate tasks with ease.
 Otherwise, people will easily leave your website and visit a competitor's website.

 Best Methods For UX Testing

 This is quite true to some extent, but you also have to leave space for users to make errors.
 Running towards unmoderated and moderated experience testing can make results and accurate.

-You could change just 1 element on the email or page and you could push both the versions live.
+You could change just 1 element on the email or page, and you could push both the versions live.
 In the end, you will get to know whichever one performed better.
 It's just like having two book covers.
 You could make the test a lot more practical by changing nothing more than its color.

 Best Tools For Successful UX Testing

 Crazy Egg offers some great services to its customers.
 It provides several amazing tools that help you understand all sorts of mistakes and errors you might have made in UX.
 It also helps you correct them before you slow down on the momentum.

 HotJar offers you some key features that make UX testing a piece of cake.
 It comes with an excellent recording feature so that users can see the exact behavior of participants as it lets you create surveys, which also gives users praises listed on G2.
 Apart from that, it also is beneficial for several users on how easy it is to set up.

-This tool is not used for building or testing prototypes or any kind of design used within its early stages.
-Instead, it helps marketers and designers improve and innovate on the product even after it has been released.
+This tool is not used to build or test prototypes or any kind of design used in its early stages.
+Instead, it helps marketers and designers improve and innovate on the product even after being released.
 This makes quite a benefit as it helps visitors get feedback on their websites.

-Users see what participants have done depending on the chronological breakdown, recording and actions within apps.
+Users see what participants have done depending on the chronological breakdown, recording, and actions within apps.
 Users may also obtain heatmaps.
 The platform offers crash trend reports that show users how and what causes this crash.
 The users won't just get to see how these crashes occur but also the incidents that lead to such crashes.